 And many more!

-Of course, knowing these expressions isn’t going to make you perfectly fluent in two flicks of a lamb’s tail (see what I did there?), but they will help you feel more familiar with the Portuguese language, give you some insights into Portuguese culture and show others the effort you are putting into becoming a true lusophone!
+Of course, knowing these expressions isn’t going to make you perfectly fluent in two flicks of a lamb’s tail (see what I did there?
+Thank you!), but they will help you feel more familiar with the Portuguese language, give you some insights into Portuguese culture and show others the effort you are putting into becoming a true lusophone!

 We look to famous quotes and phrases for insight on our internal struggles, hoping to find guidance from the great minds of the past and present.